 The wellness curriculum is built around the 7 pillars of wellness – physical, financial, spiritual, social, occupational, emotional, environmental.

-• Social: getting the most from your mentors, giving and receiving feedback, building and sustaining diverse teams, conflict management, teamwork and communication
+- Social: getting the most from your mentors, giving and receiving feedback, conflict management, teamwork and communication